kubernetes/website/v1.1/docs/getting-started-guides/docker-multinode.md

 ---
 title: "Running Multi-Node Kubernetes Using Docker"
-section: guides
 ---

 _Note_:
-These instructions are somewhat significantly more advanced than the [single node](docker.html) instructions.
+These instructions are somewhat significantly more advanced than the [single node](docker) instructions.
 If you are interested in just starting to explore Kubernetes, we recommend that you start there.

 _Note_:
 There is a [bug](https://github.com/docker/docker/issues/14106) in Docker 1.7.0 that prevents this from working correctly.
 Please install Docker 1.6.2 or Docker 1.7.1.

-## Table of Contents

 {% include pagetoc.html %}